-We are committed to regular child protection training for all other staff (non-tutors), and have a regular feedback process to allow for opportunities to reflect on practice.
 We hold an annual training session with all staff after every annual review of our safeguarding policies and procedures.

 We are committed to making our safeguarding information easily accessible to multi academy trusts, schools, parents and staff.
-We will host our latest safeguarding policies and procedures on our website (https://thirdspacelearning.com) via the footer on our website.
+We will host our latest safeguarding policies and procedures on our website (https://thirdspacelearning.com) via the footer on our website, and in our help centre accessible inside the TSL platform.

 d.
-Making everyone feel comfortable to raise concerns about safeguarding in regular meetings between tutors and their team leads and in our company-wide updates, where we encourage an open and supportive environment to raise safeguarding questions and concerns.
+Making everyone feel comfortable to raise concerns about safeguarding in regular meetings between employees and their team leads and in our company-wide updates, where we encourage an open and supportive environment to raise safeguarding questions and concerns.